vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 As Lucifer became unhappy with the position God gave him and desired to ascend to a more exalted one, so did the first pair.
 Both parties wanted to be like God.
 Christ, on the other hand, was willing to give up His exalted position to become a humble servant.
 Both Lucifer and the first pair chose to act independently and contrary to God’s revealed will; Jesus, on the other hand, prayed, “Not my will, but thine, be done” {% rf 'Luke 22:42' %}.
 The Bible, in fact, teaches that Jesus will continue to voluntarily subject Himself to His Father’s will even after sin is eradicated {% rf '1 Corinthians 11:3; 15:24–28' %}.

 Two opposite mindsets are still striving for the mastery in every person.
 Adam and Eve were initially made in God’s image, but lost it when they believed the serpent.
 Since then, we have all adopted the proud, selfish mindset of the tempter.
 But there is hope: God offers to reinstate the mind of Christ in us once more {% rf 'Philippians 2:5' %}.
 We can be remade in His image again {% rf '2 Corinthians 5:17' %}.

+> Christ is the image of God, the express image of His person, and *when we receive Jesus Christ in His fulness the image of God is returned* to the place where it belongs.
+{% ct "Jones, Alonzo, The Third Angel's Message, p.
+154" %}

 ## What was God’s solution?